 Arguably the most shocking revelation was Stevie J's plan to showcase more of his music on the upcoming season.

 Stevie said he and Joseline talked to executive producer Mona Scott-Young about their storyline.
-"Mona and my wife and I had a conversation and now its more less she's going to let me implement some of my music," Stevie said during Part 2 of the interview.
+"Mona and my wife and I had a conversation and now she's going to let me implement some of my music," Stevie said during Part 2 of the The Aftermath interview.
 "And I love it.
 Being a musician, I love to play the guitar, the piano, saxophone, trumpet, drums, bass, whatever it is.
 I'm just ecstatic now that I'm ale to add a music element to 'Love & Hip Hop Atlanta.'"

 Joseline also opened up about the emotional "L&HHA" episode in Puerto Rico where she reflected on her troubled relationship with her mother.